BobGerman/Ignite24-Labs/LAB-445/instructions.md

 With the debugger still running, restore your debug browser session.
 Open Copilot and the Trey Genie declarative agent.
 Here are a couple of prompts to try:

-* "What projects is Trey Resarch working on now?" (should return all the projects)
+* +++What projects is Trey Resarch working on now?+++ (should return all the projects)
-* "Please add Domi as a designer on the Contoso project.
-Forecast 30 hours for her work." (should show a confirmation card, then add Domi to the project)
+* +++Please add Domi as a designer on the Contoso project.
+Forecast 30 hours for her work.+++ (should show a confirmation card, then add Domi to the project)
-* "What projects is Domi working on?" (should now include the Contoso project).
+* +++What projects is Domi working on?+++ (should now include the Contoso project).

+# Congratulations!

+---
+You have completed Lab 445 and built a Declarative agent with an API plugin.
+If you want to learn more, including how to add API authentication to your project, you can find a deeper dive into this and other examples at [https://aka.ms/copilotdevcamp](https://aka.ms/copilotdevcamp).

+What cool prompts can you think of that weren't mentioned in the lab instructions?